Investigation of the luminescence of $\mathrm{[UO_2X_4]^{2-}}$ (X=Cl, Br) complexes in organic phase using time-resolved laser-induced fluorescence spectroscopy and quantum chemical simulations: Results and Discussions

-\paragraph{Uranyl tetrahalide dianions} The structure of uranyl tetrachloride dianion has been well-studied by the variety of theoretical and experimental techniques~\cite{dau2013, doi:10.1021/jp3011266, doi:10.1063/1.2121608, watkin1991structure, doi:10.1021/ic051098r, wilson2011structural, doi:10.1021/jp071061n, deifel2010supramolecular}.
-Insofar as the inclusion of all effects like in experimental conditions is challenging for \textit{ab initio} calculations because of the difficulties in building chemically relevant models and the fast growing of the computational costs as the model expands, the present quantum chemical study was performed on models with increasing chemical complexity, to approach the solution sample.
+\paragraph{Uranyl Tetrahalide Dianions.} The structure of the uranyl tetrachloride dianion has been well-studied by the variety of theoretical and experimental techniques~\cite{dau2013, doi:10.1021/jp3011266, doi:10.1063/1.2121608, watkin1991structure, doi:10.1021/ic051098r, wilson2011structural, doi:10.1021/jp071061n, deifel2010supramolecular}.
+The inclusion of all effects to mimic the experimental conditions is challenging for \textit{ab initio} calculations mainly because of the difficulties in building chemically relevant chemical models and the fast growth of the computational costs as the system size grows.
+The present quantum chemical study was performed on models with increasing chemical complexity to approach the solution sample.

-The spin-free optimized ground and the first excited state distances between uranium and the coordinated atoms of the \ce{[UO2Cl4]^{2-}} and \ce{[UO2Br4]^{2-}} together with experimental data are shown in Table~\ref{table:structures_tetrahalides}.
+The spin-free optimized ground-state and first excited-state distances between uranium and the coordinated atoms of the \ce{[UO2Cl4]^{2-}} and \ce{[UO2Br4]^{2-}} together with experimental data are shown in Table~\ref{table:structures_tetrahalides}.